-This memo provides an Executive Summary of the attached Body Worn Camera Report.
-Following the events in Ferguson, Missouri, approximately five years ago, the City considered deploying Body Worn Cameras (BWC) for police officers.
+Following the events in Ferguson, Missouri, approximately seven years ago, the City considered deploying Body Worn Cameras (BWC) for police officers.
 Experience, best practices, and the legal environment concerning BWCs were under-developed and not well-defined at that time.
 Staff's recommendation was to defer consideration of BWC in Kirkland until the legal environment stabilized and matured, and more experience was gained across the state and nation to identify best practices for the use of body cameras.

-In May 2020, the City Council requested an update on BWCs to include the Washington State Joint Legislative Task Force results on the Use of Body-worn Cameras and current public disclosure laws.
+On May 5, 2020, the City Council requested an update on BWCs to include the Washington State Joint Legislative Task Force results on the Use of Body-Worn Cameras, current public disclosure laws, and an estimate of the cost involved in deploying BWC in the form of an issue paper.